tomaszplewka/06_food_blog/README.md

 - [x] Fully responsive website
 - [x] Comes in as:
   - [x] a static website developed with custom Bootstrap theme
-  - [x] a dynamic website developed with Bootstrap theme and PHP in the Back End (not available yet)
+  - [x] a dynamic website developed with custom Bootstrap theme and PHP in the Back End (not available yet)

 # Demo